hankbao/libreboot/docs/hardware/index.md

 To find what LCD panel you have, see:
 [../misc/\#get\_edid\_panelname](../misc/#get_edid_panelname).

-*Some T60s have ATI GPUs, and all T60P laptops have ATI GPUs These are incompatible!
+*Some T60 variants have ATI GPUs, and all T60p laptops have ATI GPUs These are incompatible!
 See [\#t60\_ati\_intel](#t60_ati_intel) for how to remedy this.*